NoahJpg/Pierres-Bakery/README.md

 ## Description

-_This application will prompt the user to enter if they'd like to add Bread or Pastry to Cart then how many to add to Cart.
-It will then give the prompt an option to add more as a yes or no._
+_This application will prompt the user to enter an amount of loaves of bread, pastries, and cinnamon rolls._
-_If the user is done adding items to the cart, the program will display their cart and a Cart Total._
+_It will then calculate the price based on the current sale of Buy 2 get 1 free of bread, and Buy 3 get 1 free of pastries and return the user their total cost_

 ## Setup/Installation Requirements

 * _Install .Net 6 SDK:_
 * [OS X and Windows Instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-c-and-net)
 * _Clone this repo to a local directory_
-* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to (YourPath/PierresBakery.Solution):_
+* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to_
-* _Confirm all business logic tests pass with MSTest by running commands (not including the dollar symbol):_
+* _Confirm all business logic tests pass with MSTest by running commands :_
 * _$ dotnet restore ./PierresBakery.Tests_
 * _$ dotnet test ./PierresBakery.Tests_
 * _Then run the program with command :_